webaware/gravityforms-heidelpay/readme.txt

 ## Upgrade Notice

-### 1.2.0
+### 1.3.0

-minimum required PHP version is now 5.6; added: custom merge tag for the entry date instead of the current date
+support all Gravity Forms add-ons that register delayed action support through the Add-on framework; fix translation loading; fix incorrect exception class name

 ## Changelog

 The full changelog can be found [on GitHub](https://github.com/webaware/gravityforms-heidelpay/blob/master/changelog.md).
 Recent entries:

-### 1.2.0
+### 1.3.0

-Released 2018-12-01
+Released 2019-11-06

-* added: custom merge tag `{date_created}` so that notification resends can show the entry date instead of the current date
-* changed: minimum required PHP version is now 5.6; recommended version is PHP 7.2 or higher
+* fixed: load correct translation domain so that text can be translated
+* fixed: was calling the wrong exception class when there was an error
+* changed: support all Gravity Forms add-ons that register delayed action support through the Add-on framework